 What he's done kept us all indoors and made these terrible decisions.

-And then you got shut down Whitmer nearby, too.
+And then you got Shutdown Whitmer nearby, too.

-No, uh Christy Nome's did a great job.
+No, Christy Noam's doing a great job.

 She's right.

-Yeah, yeah, she's right across the right across Wisconsin.
+Yeah, she's right across Wisconsin.

-We have three bad governors.
+We have three bad governors, Minnesota, Wisconsin, Michigan.

 They're all right in a row.

-We gotta, we gotta turn it all red and change this country.
+We've got to turn it all red and change this country.

 All right, Mike Lindell, thank you for everything.

-Now they're bankrolling ads of a third party candidate against Lindsey Graham.
+Now they're bankrolling ads of a third-party candidate against Lindsey Graham.

-The guy's name is Bill Bledsoe, third party candidate, hotly contested race, more than more money has been spent on the Democrat than ever in the history of any Senate race.
+More money has been spent on the Democrat than ever in the history of any Senate race.

 Harrison's campaign, several Democratic outside groups opposing Graham.

-Now what they're doing is they're trying to elevate Bledsoe to bleed votes away from Lindy Lindsey Graham.
+Now what they're doing is they're trying to elevate Bledsoe to bleed votes away from Lindsey Graham.

 I mean, it's unbelievable.